asvd/helios-kernel/README.md

 ### How can Kernel be useful for nodejs applications

-In nodejs there is a native dependence declaration technique — the `require()` function which implements the specifications suggested by [CommonJS](http://en.wikipedia.org/wiki/CommonJS) group.
+In nodejs there is a native dependency declaration technique — the `require()` function which implements the specifications suggested by [CommonJS](http://en.wikipedia.org/wiki/CommonJS) group.